MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/indexing.md

 ### Limitations

-- Only 1 location field can be part of the `2d` index and only 1 other non-geospatial field can be part of the `compound 2d` index
+- Only `one` location field can be part of the `2d` index and only `one` other non-geospatial field can be part of the `compound 2d` index
 `db.places.createIndex({ "location": "2d", "non-geospatial-field": 1 / -1 })`

 ### 2dsphere indexes

 `2dsphere` indexes support geospatial queries on an earth-like sphere.
-It can support both GeoJSON objects or legacy coordinate pairs. `2dSphere` indexes work with the GeoJSON style of storing data, if legacy points are encountered then these are converted to GeoJSON point.
+It can support both GeoJSON objects or legacy coordinate pairs. `2dSphere` indexes work with the GeoJSON style of storing data, if legacy points are encountered then it would convert to GeoJSON point.

-Use the `createIndex` method with the `2dsphere` option to create a geospatial index on the `location` field.
+Use the `createIndex` method with the `2dsphere` option for creating a geospatial index on the `location` field.

 ```javascript
 db.places.createIndex({ "location": "2dsphere"});